DaPigGuy/PiggyFactions/README.md

 PiggyFactions is an open-sourced factions plugin for [PocketMine-MP](https://github.com/pmmp/PocketMine-MP).

+## Disclaimer
+PiggyFactions is currently in beta.
+While we have tested quite thoroughly, there may exist some bugs.
+Please report any issue on GitHub.
+PureChat support currently does not exist.

 ## Prerequisites
 * Basic knowledge on how to install plugins from Poggit Releases and/or Poggit CI
 * PMMP 3.2.0 or greater